-Buddy is a 1-2 year old male Spaniel cross Poodle.
+Buddy is a 1-2 year old male Poodle cross Cockapoo.
 He is being fostered in family home with teenager and visiting grandchildren in Devon with other dogs.
 Buddy came into our care with another dog because their family were not coping with both the boys after a lot of personal pressures.
 A well-known charity had deemed both dogs bite risks and refused to take them and the owners felt they had no choice but to have them put down.

 Our Vets advised them to contact us before any decision was made.
 After meeting the family who were really honest with us about the past 12 months and us spending time with both dogs, we were happy about taking them.
 We decided it was best for both dogs to be split up as both needed time and one to one.
 Both dogs had always got on and had never fallen out.